gwosc-tutorial/gwosc-catalog/docs/schema.md

     - `is_upper_bound`: (bool; optional) `true` if this value is an upper bound, `false` otherwise.
 Defaults to `false` if omitted.
 Setting this to `true` diplays a less-than sign before the value.
     - `is_lower_bound`: (bool; optional) `true` if this value is an upper bound, `false` otherwise.
 Defaults to `false` if omitted.
 Setting this to `true` displays a greater-than sign before the value.
     - `decimal_places`: (int) Number of decimal places of the best value to display, must be >= 0.
 Displayed values will be rounded to this number of decimal places.
-    - `unit`: The physical unit of the `median` value.
+    - `unit`: The physical unit of the `best` value.
 See below for allowed values.
     - `links`: (object; optional) Links to any additional documentation or files that are helpful for the user.

 6. Links level (optional)